macOS Dictation for Developers: Code Reviews and PRs

 Real workflow: dictating a PR description

 Let’s walk through a concrete example.
-You’ve just finished a feature branch that adds retry logic to an HTTP client on your M4 Pro Mac Mini.
+You’ve just finished a feature branch that adds retry logic to an HTTP client.
 You switch to your browser, open the “Create Pull Request” page, click into the description field, and hold your hotkey.

 You say something like: